intel/pmem-csi/README.md

 ### Driver modes

-The PMEM-CSI driver supports running in different modes, which can be controlled by passing one of the below options to the driver's `_-mode_` command line option.
+The PMEM-CSI driver supports running in different modes, which can be controlled by passing one of the below options to the driver's '_-mode_' command line option.
 In each mode it starts a different set of open source Remote Procedure Call (gRPC) [servers](#driver-components) on given driver endpoint(s).

 * **_Controller_**  mode is intended to be used in a multi-node cluster and should run as single instance in cluster level.
 When the driver is running in _Controller_ mode, it forwards the pmem volume create/delete requests to the registered node controller servers running on the worker node.
 In this mode, the driver starts the following gRPC servers: